-For no-fault and workers' compensation insurance settlements, CMS will maintain the current threshold of \$750, where the no-fault insurer or workers' compensation carrier does not otherwise have ongoing responsibility for medicals.
-These settlements do not need to be reported and Medicare's conditional payment amount do not need to be repaid.
-Although the cost of collection of \$328, most closely aligns with the average demand amounts of \$332.51 and \$369.72 respectively for settlements of \$300 to \$500, the limited number of demands within this range represents a minor amount of missed potential recoveries.
-For 2021, these missed recoveries would have totaled \$6,121.42 (16 cases at \$382.59) for no-fault insurance, and \$4,291.25 (9 cases at \$476.81) workers' compensation settlements.
-The cost for CMS to alter supporting systems, to alter program documentation, and to perform outreach to external stakeholders for a reduction to a \$500 threshold for these insurance types would far exceed potential recoveries for settlements in this range.
+For workers' compensation insurance settlements, CMS will maintain the current threshold of \$750, where the workers' compensation carrier does not otherwise have ongoing responsibility for medicals.
+For workers' compensation insurance, the calculated cost of collection of \$306 most closely aligns with and without exceeding the average demand amount of over \$300 to \$500.
+The limited number of demands within the "Over \$500, less than or equal to \$750" range represents a minor amount of missed potential recoveries by maintaining the \$750 threshold.
+For 2022, these missed recoveries would have totaled \$1,387.86 (3 cases at \$462.62) workers' compensation settlements.
+The cost for CMS to alter supporting systems, to alter program documentation, and to perform outreach to external stakeholders for a reduction to a \$500 threshold for this insurance type would far exceed potential recoveries for settlements in this range.